Ecology and evolution

 Seminars

 Our ecology and evolution author seminar series features research published in Royal Society journals.
-Each talk is associated with a recent paper or theme issue, selected by the journal's editors as being particularly innovative or having had significant recent impact.
+Each talk is associated with a recent paper or theme issue.
 Explore the seminar collection.

 Recent seminar highlights